uhlik/bpy/README.md

 #### Export Panel

 Export current point cloud as binary ply file with several options.
-It uses data used for viewport diplay, therefore colors may not bu 100% accurate.
+It uses data used for viewport display, therefore colors may not be 100% accurate.

 ![Point Cloud Visualizer](https://raw.githubusercontent.com/uhlik/bpy/master/x/pcv-0.9.5-export.png)